huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-trap-of-good-enough.md

 Reinvention takes courage. [^1] Reinvention starts with release.
 You can’t build a new life with old wiring.
 Letting go is the real first step.

+Nothing changes if nothing changes.
 If you change nothing, nothing will change.

 Change requires death: The death of old beliefs, old habits, old environments.